pnp/script-samples/scripts/spo-dev-agent-config-creation/README.md

   * Instructions for the Agent
   * Enter at least one Starter Prompt i.e "How can you help me?"
   * Enter at least one SharePoint source (File, Folder, Library or Site)
-* Add created <Agent Name>.copilot file to /SiteAssets/Copilots folder.
+* Add created <Agent Name>.agent file to /SiteAssets/Copilots folder.

 Further details on my [blog article](https://www.leonarmston.com/2025/01/creating-sharepoint-agents-with-powershell/) (External Site)